breggles/emailio/README.md

 # Emailio

 Sends templated emails through your Outlook.
 Like Word Mail Merge, but less shit.
+Also, it logs an event to AppInsights for every email sent.

 ## Supported OSs